-Whether you're writing an essay for your English as a second language class or writing a book report for your high school English class at some point you're going to have to do some research on your projects.
+Whether you're writing an essay for your a chemistry for kids book report about HELOC Toronto options for your finance final exam, at some point you're going to have to do some research on your projects.
 Whatever the topic is, be it the history of the OAA or how John Adams became president, researching your topic is mandatory.
 You can't just write a paper or essay without facts and make up a bunch of stuff.
 That would just be lazy and morally wrong.

 Internet sources is where it gets a little tricky.
 It's not that hard to start up a website and for someone to spread a rumour and proclaim it to be fact.
 You have to take information you get from the internet very carefully.
 Authorship is a big key to determining whether or not the information you get can be trusted and is reliable.
 Research the name of the author to see who they are where they come from.
 If there is a lot of information readily available about them then you should be fine.
 However, if you don't get too many results you might want to stay clear from using their work as research material.

 The website you're getting your information from is also very important in figuring out if it's reliable.
 If you're using a website like Newsweek or the New England Journal of Medicine you should be fine.
 They don't publish lies or work that isn't thoroughly checked beforehand.
 You also don't want your information to be outdated so check to see when the article online was originally published.
 These are just a few things you should look out for when researching.